igorocampos/Mastermind/README.md

     flpResults.Controls.Add(GetNewLine(flpResults.Width - 5));
 }
 ```
-Now the **core** logic of this game, the determination of how many black and white pins a guess gets
+Now the **core** logic of this game, the determination of how many black and white pins a guess gets.

+First we compare our `currentColors` panel list with the actual `answer` to find all black pins.
+We need a `remainingColors` list here, because the white pin can't be referenced to a color that already got a black pin.
+So if the current position, that is not one already used by a black pin (`array[i] == 0`), is the same as any remaining color (no matter which position), we add a white pin and remove that color from the list.

 ```cs
 private (int, int) GetResults()